ultimatehecker/Cybernetic/README.md

 Now you have Cybernetic installed on your system!
 Now you need to choose how to run it:

+### Running Cybernetic

-`node . -d` - Deploys Slash Commands to the Development Server `node . -D` - Deploys Slash Commands Globally (not recommended) `node . -r` - Removes Slash Commands from the Development Server `node . -R` - Removes Slash Commands Globally
+- `node . -d`: Deploys Slash Commands to the Development Server
+- `node . -D`: Deploys Slash Commands Globally (not recommended)
+- `node . -r`: Removes Slash Commands from the Development Server
+- `node . -R`: Removes Slash Commands Globally
-`node .` - Runs Cybernetic without making any changes to Slash Commands
+- `node .`: Runs Cybernetic without making any changes to Slash Commands

-Now you have Cybernetic working perfectly fine, please make sure you are following the current lisense that Cybernetic is under.
+*Now you have Cybernetic working perfectly fine, please make sure you are following the current lisense that Cybernetic is under.
 If you want to contribute to
 Cybernetic, then you can visit the CONTRIBUTING.MD!
-To see previous updates that Cybernetic has had, you can visit the SECURITY.md
+To see previous updates that Cybernetic has had, you can visit the SECURITY.md*